01Professional Basketball Player

 Soccer has gained popularity in the United States with the emergence of the MLS.
 Soccer players must maintain high levels of aerobic conditioning to cope with the constant motion and fast pace of their sport.
 Regular practice is required to maintain and upgrade ball handling and passing skills and to execute game plans.

-The average salary in the MLS rose to $316,777 in 2016, still a far cry from the average salary for players in European leagues like England's Premier League — 3.82 million dollars.
+Average salaries for MLS players on various teams ranged from $300,970 to $902,410 in 2018, still a far cry from the average salary for players in European leagues like England's Premier League where players commonly earned in excess of 3 million dollars per year.
 There is also a huge differential between what professional male and female soccer players earn in the US, with the women trailing the men by a significant amount.

 Sports doctors specialize in the diagnosis and treatment of athletes.
 They may work directly for a team or maintain an individual or group practice that treats local athletes.
 Sports physicians prescribe and interpret tests to determine the nature and extent of injuries.
 They design rehabilitation programs to expedite the recovery of athletes from injury.